open-cogsci/omm-server/README.md

 You should now be able to access the protected endpoints.

+## Build Docker image

+1. `cd` to omm-server's root.

+1. First change the version in package.json, package-lock.json to the new one.

+    Build the image (change x.x.x to the version you used in package.json):

+    ```shell
+    docker build -t cogsci/omm-server:x.x.x .
+    ```

+1. Try running it with docker compose.
+Before, you should edit the docker-compose.yml and change the image tag to the version you just pushed (search for `cogsci/omm-server`).

+    ```shell
+    docker compose up
+    ```

+    Check for errors and fix them.
+Use Ctrl-C to stop.

+1. If you are satisfied push the image to our Docker registry dockerhub:

+    ```shell
+    docker push cogsci/omm-server:x.x.x
+    ```

+    Check the image arrived in dockerhub: https://hub.docker.com/r/cogsci/omm-server/tags

 ## Built on the shoulders of giants

 This project uses prominent open-source frameworks and libraries: